 While 99.72% uptime is by no means bad (many web hosts barely make it to 99%), I do hope Scala Hosting provides even greater reliability in the future.
 Still, the company’s adherence to its uptime guarantee is extremely comforting.

 What about speeds?
-I ran a GTmetrix test to gauge the performance of my website, and the results were impressive – a B PageSpeed ranking and only 1.2s till the page was fully loaded.
-Had I optimized the HD images (which you should always do), it would’ve been an easy A ranking and had even faster speeds.
+I ran a GTmetrix test to gauge the performance of my website, and Scala Hosting achieved a 1.2-second load time and an impressive PageSpeed ranking of B. Had I optimized the HD images (which you should always do), it would’ve been an easy A ranking and had even faster speeds.

 Testing from other GTmetrix locations, like Vancouver and London, also resulted in short loading times.
 To get a better idea of international performance, I ran the Sucuri Load Time Tester: